 To convict you, a prosecutor must prove beyond a reasonable doubt every element of the child pornography crime.
 For example, possession of child pornography – the most common child pornography charge – includes the element that you knew the sexually explicit matter in your possession involved a minor or minors as defined under California law.

-If you are facing child pornography charges in Los Angeles, you need to speak to a criminal defense attorney from Wallin & Klarich experienced in defending sex offenses.
+If you are facing child pornography charges in Los Angeles, you need to speak to a Los Angeles child pornography attorney from Wallin & Klarich experienced in defending sex offenses.
 We will determine if every element of the charge against you can be proven, and we will explain to you all of your options.

 Probation Eligibility for Child Pornography in Los Angeles